 When the Orber enabled application is the client side in the secure connection the different configurations can be set per client process instead and not for the whole domain as for incoming calls.

-One can use configuration variables to set default values for the domain but they can be changed per client process.
-Below is the list of client configuration variables.
+There is a variable to set default values for the domain but they can be changed per client process.